 World Heritage #0855 – Flemish Béguinages: The white-coloured houses around a tranquil convent garden with high trees in the middle sends you mentally hundreds of years back in time, to the age of the béguines.

-In addition Bruges stages once a year the Procession of the Holy Blood, which also is a world heritage.
+In addition, Bruges stages once a year the Procession of the Holy Blood, which is also a world heritage.
 More precisely it has been inscribed on “the other” UNESCO list, the List of the Intangible Cultural Heritage of Humanity.
 This is my article about it:

 Procession of the Holy Blood: On Ascension Day each year more than 3,000 young and old inhabitants take to the streets to take part in a procession.
 On the “Most Beautiful Day of Bruges” 60-100,000 spectators watch them reenact the passion and resurrection of Jesus Christ as well as a number of other Biblical stories.